 On the whole the level of the test was moderate.
-The test contained many difficult questions in the sections and accordingly the important factor was selection of right questions.
-Reasoning section in this paper was comparatively tougher than the Quant section.
+The test contained many difficult questions, so the important factor was selection of right questions.
+Reasoning section in this paper was comparatively a little tougher than the Quant section.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate to difficult.
-On the whole the level of the test was closer to moderate.
+Verbal section was moderate.

-The overall feel of the section was moderate to tough and one could have scored 90+ percentile by attempting 12-15 questions with 75-85% accuracy.
+The overall feel of the section was moderate and one could have scored 90+ percentile by attempting 16 -18 questions with 80 – 85% accuracy.

 The Quantitative section had 16 easy, 11 medium and 7 difficult questions.
 In this paper there were 6 questions from geometry and mensuration which were of mixed type.
 Time speed and distance had 3 questions and they were of easy to moderate type.
 The second major area covered in the paper was of algebra where 5 questions were from functions and inequalities and 3 questions were from the series.
 These were of easy to moderate level.
 The question on averages was difficult whereas the questions on the numbers were of moderate level.
 There were 2 questions on P&C and they were of moderate level.
 The paper had 2- 3 questions each on ratios and mixtures, time and work, percentage and profit and loss and they were of easy to moderate level.
 There were 2 questions on the logs and they were easy.

 A good student could have scored 90+ percentile by attempting 22 – 25 questions with 80 - 85% accuracy.